anhartasman/caisjson/_posts/2019-01-05-introduction.md

 # Documentations

-For more documentations, read the wiki page :)
+For more documentations, read the documentation page :)